RahulPol/js-ts-node-golang/09-rest-api/01-concepts/01-what-is-rest.md

 REST is not a protocol or a standard, it is an architectural style.
 Like the other architectural styles, REST also has its guiding principles and constraints.
 These principles must be satisfied if a service interface has to be referred to as RESTful.

+Before we get to the principles, lets first understand some basic concepts of Rest.

 ### What is Resource?

 The key abstraction of information in REST is a resource.
 Any information that we can name can be a resource.
 For example, a REST resource can be a document or image, a temporal service, a collection of other resources, or a non-virtual object (e.g., a person).